Matendy12/Project-3/README.md

 INDUSTRIES THAT NEED IoT SECURITY

-Large enterprises, industrial, healthcare and device manufacturers
+Large enterprises, industrial, healthcare and device manufacturers.
+Really, any industry that utilized IoT devices.

 INTENT OF PROJECT